Power BI vs Tableau

 Tableau’s pricing is more complex.
 They use a tiered system that charges a different rate for different user types.
 To export data from third party apps, the pricing for Tableau is higher.
 Also, if you are looking for a connection to third party apps such as Microsoft through Tableau, you will need to pay for the professional edition.

 Integration with third party apps is more seamless with Power BI than it is with Tableau.
-Power BI users talk about the ease of use of working with Office 365, SQL and R Integration.
+Power BI users talk about the ease of use of working with Microsoft 365, SQL and R Integration.
 Power BI also offers access to many API’s with new connectors unveiled every month.
 Power BI also has pre-built dashboards for speedy insights for technology such as Salesforce, Google Analytics and email marketing.

 Users of Tableau are more likely to mention SQL and R integration and although Tableau’s Connector is generally considered more advanced than Power BI, the user is required to identify the data they want to analyse before making the connection.